 Surgical Planning Models

-Ultra-precise, patient-specific tactile reference models help physicians better prepare for complex cases and operations while improving patient consent, lowering recovery time, and minimizing time and cost in the OR.
+Precise, patient-specific tactile reference models help physicians better prepare for complex cases and operations while improving patient consent, lowering recovery time, and minimizing time and cost in the OR (case study).

 Models printed on Formlabs 3D printers are commonly used in orthopedic, cardiothoracic, vascular, OMFS, oncology, urology, plastics, and pediatric cases.
-3D printed aneurysm models help one of the largest university hospitals in Germany reduce risks during brain operations.Learn to 3D Print Anatomical Models
+3D printed aneurysm models help one of the largest university hospitals in Germany reduce risks during brain operations.Learn to 3D Print from Patient Scans

 Medical Devices & Surgical Instruments